 At Wadhwani & Shanfeld, we believe choosing the right attorney is the first step in overcoming your financial debt.
-Our firm has successfully filed more than 10,000 bankruptcy cases, and we are dedicated to helping people get back on their feet after a financial set-back.
-If you need to resolve your debt, but you did not qualify for Chapter 7 bankruptcy, Chapter 13 may be the ideal alternative for you.
+Our firm has successfully filed more than 10,000 bankruptcy cases and we are dedicated to helping people get back on their feet after a financial set-back.
+If you need to resolve your debt, but you did not qualify for Chapter 7 bankruptcy, then Chapter 13 may be the ideal alternative for you.

 Understanding Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is a viable option for individuals with who need to resolve debt issues without liquidating their assets.
 Instead, Chapter 13 enables the indebted party to schedule manageable payments over a 3-5 year duration to reconcile any financial obligations.
 Also called reorganization bankruptcy, Chapter 13 gives individuals suffering under hefty debt the opportunity to pay off debt and regain financial stability without losing valuable possessions.

 Chapter 13 bankruptcy may benefit individuals in the following situations: